Retargeting Visual Data with Deformation Fields: Deformation Fields for Retargeting Visual Data

 \paragraph{3.
-Inverting the Deformation} We define an inverse deformation function to determine those points that lie on the surface after deformation.
+Inverting the Deformation} We define an inverse deformation function to determine those points that lie on the surface \emph{after} deformation.
 In contrast to images, we only perform optimisation on a sparse set of points, namely surface points.
 As we optimise a deformation from the \textit{target space} to the \textit{source space}, we need the position of surface points in both spaces.
-By training an MLP $U$ to reverse the deformation, \ie minimising $(U(D(x)) = x)^2$, we can effortlessly extract surface points, and hence their energy values, in the target space.
+By training an MLP $U$ to reverse the deformation $D$, \ie minimising $(U(D(x)) = x)^2$, we can effortlessly extract surface points, and hence their energy values, in the target space.
 This relation is also visualised in \cref{fig:pipeline_nerf}.
 We always update $U$ once after training one iteration of $D$.\\

-We therefore adapt our general approach from \cref{sec:general_formulation} for NeRFs as follows: \begin{itemize} \item We train a continuous energy function $E$ from sparse samples on the NeRF surface, then train a cumulative energy function $\Sigma$ from that. \item We use an inverse deformation network $U$ to find points in the target space that map to surface points in the source space. \item We apply our regularisation terms on a mix of surface and random points to optimise our loss function. \end{itemize} As we use a discrete set of points, we apply the losses from \cref{sec:general_formulation} to \cref{eq:main} for a discrete interval, \ie mean over a random subset of sample points.
-Example images from deformed scenes can be found in \cref{fig:seam_nerfs}, while a larger number of results can be found in \cref{app:extra_results}.
+As we use a discrete set of points, we apply the losses from \cref{sec:general_formulation} to \cref{eq:main} for a discrete interval.
+In particular, we average the loss over a random subset of sample points.
+Example images from deformed scenes can be found in \cref{fig:seam_nerfs}, while a larger number of results can be found in Sec.~ G (Appendix).